 Only lawful and fair means are used to collect personal information.

 Personal information is collected with the knowledge and consent of clients.
-It is assumed that clients consent to the collection of their personal information as described in this notice when they seek assistance from a Partner Agency using HMIS and provide the Parnter Agency with their personal information.
+It is assumed that clients consent to the collection of their personal information as described in this notice when they seek assistance from a Partner Agency using HMIS and provide the Partner Agency with their personal information.

 If a Partner Agency reasonably believes that a client is a victim of abuse, neglect or domestic violence, or if a client reports that he/she is a victim of abuse, neglect or domestic violence, explicit permission is required to enter and share the client’s information in HMIS.